lwouendji-beep/portfolio-risk-framework/README.md

 4. Gold (Defensive asset)

 ## Methodology

-I imported daily log returns from market data on  yahoo Finance using the "get" function from tidyverse.
-Removed missing values then calculated the assets mean and volatility over the period.
+Daily log returns were imported from market data on Yahoo Finance.
+Missing values were removed to ensure consistent estimation of return and volatility metrics.

     Asset           Mean          Volatility
     TotalEnergies   0.0007211235  0.016139195